As well as its fascinating Viking history, County Waterford has plenty of places to explore.

 Vadrarfjordr is believed to derive from either Fjord of the Rams, in reference to the export of sheep from the area, or Windy Fjord.
 It’s easy to imagine Waterford being a safe haven for Viking ships sheltering from rough Irish seas.

-Shelter wasn’t the only thing that attracted them to Waterford.
+The shelter wasn’t the only thing that attracted them to Waterford.
 The strategic and trading importance of the three sisters rivers, the Nore, the Barrow, and the Suir, that empty into Waterford Harbor also played their part in the Vikings’ decision to build a longphort (or dock) at the confluence of St. John’s River (another small river) and the River Suir.
 This marked the birth of Ireland’s first city.

 By 1080, the Waterford Vikings were entangled in the intrigue of Irish politics.
 The King of Munster Diarmuid O’Brien enlisted their help in sending a fleet to Wales to help a dispossessed king there to recover his lands.
 (A century later, it was a dispossessed Irish king named Dermot McMurrough who called on help from overseas.
 He brought Anglo-Norman mercenaries to Wexford in 1169 and, after a siege led by Strongbow, Waterford fell to them in 1170.)